Syntax details for the DB1 (databases) course at HdM Stuttgart

 Want to have nulls first when ordering?
 Use nulls first or nulls last as the suffix.

-Removal of duplicates is done with select distinct
+Removal of duplicates is done with select distinct.

 When multiple columns are being selected, use only one distinct keyword